TritonDataCenter/smartos-docs/docs/illumos-and-smartos-basics/glossary.md

 "dataset generator", and the fact that it's versioned means that generations of the same dataset type can be generated.
 Templates may be published to a Templates API, which also provides dataset generating services.

+## Triton Data Center

+A collection of API services for managing tens to hundreds or thousands of compute nodes.
+Triton is an orchestration suite used for managing an entire datacenter worth of comput nodes.

 ## UUID